IBMAppModernization/jenkins-and-ldap-server/README.md

 ## Sample batch scripts

-The following script are made available as samples to automate the creation and deletion of pipelines for each user in the range *user001 - user040*
+The following scripts are made available as samples to automate the creation and deletion of pipelines for each user in the range *user001 - user040*

 * [batch-operation-samples/getjob.sh](batch-operation-samples/getJob.sh) - Get xml config of pipeline with name user001_pipeline and convert to a template